 If you’re an experienced P2P investor, you might know that some of the companies offer a sign-up bonus for new investors.

-Currently, Crowdestate doesn’t offer referral codes or cashback bonuses for new investors.
+Currently, Crowdestate doesn’t offer new investors referral codes or cashback bonuses.
+In the meantime, you can use our EstateGuru referral code, to get yourself a 0.5% cashback bonus on your investments during the first three months.
 We’ll update this Crowdestate review should there be any progress on this in the future, so save this URL and check back regularly.

-Are bonuses important to you?
-Sign up to EstateGuru to invest in real estate projects and receive a 0.5% bonus while doing so.
+Are bonuses vital to you?
+Sign up to EstateGuru to invest in real estate projects and receive a 0.5% bonus.
 Unfamiliar with the platform?
-Make sure to read our in-depth EstateGuru first!
+Make sure to read our in-depth EstateGuru review first!

 Crowdestate offers investment opportunities for investors within continental Europe.
 The only user requirement is that investors are over 18 years old!

-Crowdestor is one of the few European P2P lending platforms that doesn’t require a European bank account.
+Crowdestate is one of the few European P2P lending platforms that doesn’t require a European bank account.
 However, we would still recommend that you use an account in euros that supports SEPA payments.
-You can use popular bank accounts from digital banks such as N26 or Revolut.
-Transfers from N26 take less than one day.

 Risk and Returns

-Every investor should briefly assess the risk of investment opportunities on every platform before investing on it.
+Every investor should assess the risk of investment opportunities on every platform before investing on it.